gregrhend/gregrhend.github.io/_pages/projects.md

 ### Research
 ---

 <font size="3">My research focuses on the management of water supply systems to improve consumer welfare in water-scarce environments.
 The scale of these systems range from local distribution networks to large-scale regional water supply, where differences in scale require different modeling approaches.
 Overall, I seek to build optimization models that serve as design tools to aid in the decision-making process for water managers facing complex choices.
-The primary themes of work include:</font>
+The primary themes of my work include:</font>

 **<font size="3"> 1.
 Optimization under uncertainty:</font>** <font size="3">How can we create models that account for uncertainties, elucide tradeoffs between potential     management strategies, distill complex results into accessible and actionable decisions.</font>